dawids222/DI-Lite/README.md

   - Getting dependencies
   - Scoping dependencies
   - Auto creating objects base on their constructor
+  - Checking if all registered dependencies can be constructed
   - Invoking delegates via Reflection

 ## Examples